Pudd1ng/UC4-Automic-AE-CLI-Binary-Repository/README.md

 **Repository of all CLI Binaries (all compiled CLI projects)**

+# Improvement / Feature Requests
+Feel free to open "issues" (even if they arent issues) on this page to request improvements & features.

 # Purpose:

 provide a repository of **Command Line Interface Binaries** in order to extend the capabilities that the UI currently offers.